The Netherlands and ILO take joint action against child labour

 The Ministry of Foreign Affairs also encourages cooperation local level with the community based approach of Coalition Stop Child Labour.
 In an area, all key players are involved: schools, businesses, parents and the local government.
 Together they change the norm and ensure that children can go to school.
 In this way, there are more and more child labour free zones.

-In November 2018 a new program was started by the Ministry of Foreign Affairs and the International Labor Organization (ILO).
+In November 2018 a new program is started by the Ministry of Foreign Affairs and the International Labor Organization (ILO).
 This program mainly focuses on strengthening capacity at local governments and organizations in production countries.
 The focus of this program is on national regulations and enforcement is an important addition to our approach via companies and child labour free zones.